IowaDave/DGS_3231/README.md

 Why would I desire to use an instance of DateTime, anyway?
 Because the NorthernWidget library uses a DateTime instance in a desirable way.
 Its RTClib::now() function downloads all of the time registers in a single go and returns their values in a DateTime.

 Pulling all seven of the time-related registers as a group ensures that all of the time/date values obtained from the DS3231 relate to the same tick of the clock.
+But I failed to see how to do that within the existing code of the NorthernWidget DS3231 library.

+Sometimes, starting over can be the quickest solution.
 That's why.

 ## OK then, how?